 Next, you apply the ChalkArt to the stencil by pushing into and across the stencil.

 Gently remove the stencil from the surface.
-I have a container of water ready to put my stencils in until I’m ready to completely wash off the ChalkArt.
+I have a container of water ready to put my stencils in until I’m ready to thoroughly wash off the ChalkArt.

 If you don’t have a cutting board for this project, any piece of wood, glass or metal can also be used.